ikram19731618/My-Project-2/README.txt

 Open index.html in a browser.

 Pages:
-Home / About / Services / Software / Building Materials / Contact
+Home / About / Services / Software / IT Hardware / Contact

 Important:
 - Autodesk and Oracle Primavera are intentionally not included.